Ascentroid/Ascentroid/README.md

 You decide.

-Note: when Ascentroid gets updated, sometimes I have to upgrade <i><u>UE4 core engine versions</u></i>.
+Note: when Ascentroid gets updated, sometimes I have to upgrade <i><u>UE core engine versions</u></i>.
 This will impact the Ascentroid map kit, <b>and your campaign project(s)</b>!
 Keep your campaign projects backed up <i>somewhere</i>, because you will be required to go through these upgrades in the future, too, if you want your maps to be compatible with upgrades!
 I don't have all the details on how this will work yet, but when I do, I'll be adding more information to this documentation.
 The main thing is, for now: keep your campaign projects backed up!

 <br/><br/><br/>